 Taxi home – I got there about 19:40 – Janie turned up soon after – her late afternoon/early evening with Charlotte had gone well.
 Janie had walked home through Kensington Gardens, feeding birds from close quarters on the way.

 Day Three of the test match.
-Just me and Janie today.
-The picnic bears more than just a passing resemblance to the fare I provided on the Thursday and Friday; indeed Friday’s bottle of Giesen made a return trip, together with a fine Villa Maria Clifford Bay.
+Just me and Janie that day.
+The picnic bore more than just a passing resemblance to the fare I provided on the Thursday and Friday; indeed Friday’s bottle of Giesen made a return trip, together with a fine Villa Maria Clifford Bay.

-We wander round to the Grandstand (the Warner is still under construction) and I surmise correctly that our best bet is entrance B – neither the nearest from Grace Gate nor nearest from the North Gate.
+We wandered round to the Grandstand (the Warner is still under construction) and I surmised correctly that our best bet is entrance B – neither the nearest from Grace Gate nor nearest from the North Gate.
 We found a couple of seats by the aisle just three rows back.

 We got chatting with the people next to us.
 Christian, a barrister originally from my neck of the woods (Notting Hill Gate) and clearly still nostalgically attached to it, but now he lives in Cardiff and was there with a bunch of his Taffy mates.
 Nice bunch.
 Chatting to Christian was like spending the afternoon at a university debating society, except with test match cricket at Lord’s to watch while you debate.
 Mercifully there were no donkeys around to have their hind legs argued off.